1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 How to Integrate UAM with GAM?

-If you are integrating your site only with UAM (no other header bidder) then just go to your UAM account > Set Up DFP > Add New DFP Account and follow the steps for UAM and Ad Manager integration.
-Next, go to Resources > Add Javascript > ‘Integrate UAM alone’ to find the javascript that has to be copied and pasted into your site’s header.
+If you are integrating your site only with UAM (no other header bidder), just go to your UAM account > Set Up Ad Manager > Add New Ad Manager Account and follow the steps for UAM and Ad Manager integration.

-How Does it Work?
+How Does It Work?

 The working procedure of the setup is fairly simple.
 Just as always, Prebid will send its winning bids to GAM as Price Priority line items.
-Similarly, UAM will send its winning bids as Price Priority line items from the server-side.
-Once sent, these bids then face competition from Exchange Bidding (if enabled) and Google AdX through dynamic allocation.
+Similarly, UAM will send its winning bids as Price Priority line items from the server side.
+Once sent, these bids face competition from Exchange Bidding (if enabled) and Google AdX through dynamic allocation.
 Ultimately, the winning bid from this auction delivers the ad.

 UAM-Prebid-GAM-EBDA Integration Setup-Automatad